COVID-19 Updates: Protecting Albertans from the Omicron variant.

 The Education Act establishes specific obligations for school boards as they relate to students who may be in need of specialized supports and services.

-It will continue to recognize and fund grants such as:
+It recognizes and fund grants such as:

 - Program Unit Funding (PUF)